 5. WATFOON 50ft Extra Strong Tie-Out Cable

-- Chew-proof and rust-resistant
+- Chew-proof construction

 6. HaiYUAN Multi-Size Dog Tie Out Cable